rowcased/rowcased.github.io/alternate_page.md

 }
 ```

-### 2. Assess assumptions on which statistical inference will be based
+### 2. Had over 100 translations into the C language approved.

 ```javascript
 if (isAwesome){